Prince25/StockAlertBot/README.md

     `\
     **WARNING:** Having the interval too low might have negative consquences such as this program being detected as a bot or blocking your IP from accessing the website entirely.
 See [proxies](#Proxies).
 Setting `TIME_BETWEEN_CHECKS` might help prevent this.
 See step 3a from the other [method](#Via-Browser) for a detailed explanation and an example.
     3. Set `OPEN_URL` to false if you don't want the application to automatically open urls when item is in stock
-    4. Set `ALARM` to false if you want to disable the audible warning
+    4. Set `DESKTOP` to false if you want to disable desktop and audible warnings
     5. Optional Settings.
         1. **If** you're planning to track Amazon item(s), you can also set a merchant ID in `AMAZON_MERCHANT_ID` to only get prices from a ceratin merchant.
 The other [method](#Via-Browser) allows you to select pre-configured IDs items only sold by Amazon depending on the region.
         2. **If** you're planning to track Target item(s), enter your zip code in `TARGET_ZIP_CODE`.\